fenago/puppet-course/quickstart/md/Lab_5.md

 `rabiah`, `abigail`, `melina`, and
 `sumiko`.
 To look up the value of a given key, you put the key in square brackets after the hash name: `$heights['john']`.

-#### Note

-**Puppet style note**

-Did you spot the trailing comma on the last hash key-value pair and the last element of the array in the previous example?
-Although the comma isn\'t strictly required, it\'s good style to add one.
-The reason is that it\'s very common to want to add another item to an array or hash, and if your last item already has a trailing comma, you won\'t have to remember to add one when extending the list.